 - because you have provided it to us – by applying for admission, enrolling in courses, participating in mobility or exchange programs, applying for a position as an employee, participating in or commenting on online forums, registering to attend an event, asking us a question or making a complaint;

 - because of your previous relationship with ANU – through our alumni relations and philanthropy activities;

 - because we are required by law to collect it – for example because of higher education and immigration laws.

 - At all times we aim to collect only the information we need for the particular function or activity we are carrying out.
-We may not be able to provide the assistance or services you seek if you do not provide us with personal information when we request it.
+We may not be able to provide the assistance or services you ask for if you don’t provide us with the personal information, we ask for, when we request it.

 Collecting sensitive information